ThatOtherAndrew/CV/src/main.typ

       "Reusing IT",
       right: url("https://www.reusingit.org/", "www.reusingit.org"),
       [
-        - Developed a bootable USB to automatically reconfigure NHS thin clients for use as Ukrainian school PCs
+        - Solo developed a bootable USB to automatically reconfigure NHS thin clients for use as Ukrainian school PCs
         - Saved over 10,000 thin client devices from going to waste, shipping them to students impacted by war ],
     )